JaapHinke/iottum/api/admin/user/nexudus.md

 * the _plan id_ of each plan that allows iotspot:<br/>
 navigate to [Inventory → Plans](https://platform.nexudus.com/billing/tariffs?Tariff_Archived=false), then click the relevant plan and find the plan id at the end of the URL; eg, `https://platform.nexudus.com/billing/tariffs/1082164083`, the plan id is `1082164083`.

-### Setting up the integration with iotspot for a given location
+## Setting up Nexudus integration with iotspot

-The integration with iotspot is done via _webhooks_.
+The integration with iotspot for a Nexudus location is done via _webhooks_.
 Navigate to [Settings → Integrations → Webhooks](https://platform.nexudus.com/settings/integrations/options/webhooks) in the Nexudus dashboard.

 Enter the **Shared secret** for the iotspot API integration (obtained in a secure manner from iotspot) and click **Manage webhooks**, then click **Add webhook**.